mmu-webdesign/IWD-web-term2/rwd-marking-options.md

 ## HTML additions

+Marked by [validating the HTML](https://validator.w3.org/) and reading the code

 * Little or no attempt to use the supplied template.
 * Limited or flawed attempt to implement the supplied template.
 There are parts of HTML you still find difficult.
 * Partial attempt to implement the supplied template.
 You have made basic mistakes in your code.